Boxing champ Taylor pleads not guilty to Arkansas assault charges

 Lightle ordered Taylor to have no contact with the alleged victims of Monday's incident should he post bond.

-Taylor's defense of his International Boxing Federation middleweight title against Sergio Mora, scheduled for Feb.
-6 in Biloxi, Mississippi, was canceled before the incident when his trainer said he had injured a rib while sparring.
+Taylor's defence of his International Boxing Federation middleweight title against Sergio Mora, scheduled for Feb.
+6 in Biloxi, Mississippi, was cancelled before the incident when his trainer said he had injured a rib while sparring.

 In July 2005, he defeated Bernard Hopkins to become the undisputed world middleweight champion and has a 33-4-1 career record with 20 knockouts.